-Top 10 Pneumatic Tool Safety Tips for Improved Workplace Safety
+Top 10 Pneumatic Tool Safety Tips For Improved Workplace Safety

 The main danger facing tradespeople and weekend warriors alike is the risk of getting hit by one of the pneumatic tool’s attachments or by the nails, rivets, staples or other fasteners being applied with the tool.
 Projectiles and other flying objects travel at high rates of speed and can quickly pierce or penetrate the human body.
 Most commonly, injuries occur to the hands and fingers, but injury to legs, knees, thighs and feet run a close second.